 If you have a particular piece of data from your results that you want to draw attention to, you could show this using a graph or a visual.
 You could also format your quotes so that they appear in boxes, or highlight the main points of your case study using different formatting or bullet points.

 Whatever you decide to include, images are a must.
-By providing an image of a small group of customers, your process, or the end result or product, your case study will appear more authentic, engage the reader for longer, and help the reader to better understand the case study.
-Also, if applicable, you should include your client’s logo – especially if it is a big name in your industry.
+By providing an image of a small group of customers, your process, or the end result, your case study will appear more authentic, engage the reader for longer, and help the reader to better understand the case study.
+Also, if applicable, you should include your client’s logo – especially if they are a big name in your industry.

 Make the most of your case study

 To make your case studies easy to find, it is a good idea to create a web page for each project and include a link to these in the navigation bar on your website.
 You could also draw attention to your very best projects by featuring these on your homepage.

 You should consider sharing case studies on social media along with a link to the complete story.
 In these posts, you can pick out the most compelling points of your project (for example the main statistic) to encourage people to click through and read, and you should @mention the client or customer if possible.